Four-point correlation functions in axion inflation: Introduction

 Our previous study \cite{ChoNg20} focused on the two- and three-point correlation functions to explore non-Gaussianity in the power spectrum.
 Here, we extend our analysis to the 4PCF, which requires evaluating the noise kernel to higher orders.
 The resulting expression involves angular integrations with integrands of complicated combinations of photon polarization vectors, which can be simplified using isotropic basis functions in momentum space \cite{CS23,HCPS22}.
 These functions also facilitate the decomposition of the 4PCF again using the isotropic basis functions, but now in configuration space.
 The coefficients of this decomposition can then be used to extract information on parity-violating effects \cite{Philcox22}.

 The next section summarizes the influence functional formalism from our earlier work \cite{ChoNg20}.
 Higher-order noise kernel evaluations are detailed in Appendix A. Section III discusses the derivation of the 4PCF through functional derivatives of the effective action, with further details provided in Appendix B. In Section IV, we decompose the 4PCF using isotropic basis functions and explicitly compute the corresponding coefficients, clarifying their roles in detecting parity-violating effects.
 In Section V, we discuss the implications of the 4PCF measurements on the axion inflation model.
 The paper concludes with discussions in Section VI.
-Some properties of the Wigner-3j symbols are detailed in Appendix C. The radial and angular integrations needed for the evaluation of the coefficients in the isotropic basis function expansion of the 4PCF in Section IV are explicitly worked out in Appendix D.
+Some properties of the Wigner-3j symbols are detailed in Appendix C. The radial and angular integrations needed for the evaluation of the coefficients in the isotropic basis function expansion of the 4PCF in Section IV are explicitly worked out in Appendix D. A toy inflation model consistent at all relevant scales from CMB scale down to the galaxy scale is provided in Appendix E.